-Fidelity Review 2014: Commissions, Fees, and Minimum Deposit
+Fidelity Commissions, Fees, and Minimum Deposit

-|Stocks and ETFs|| $7.95|
+|Stocks and ETFs|| $4.95|

-|Stocks and ETFs broker assisted|| $32.95|
+|Stocks and ETFs broker assisted|| $29.95|

-|Options|| $7.95 + $0.75 per contract|
+|Options|| $4.95 + $0.65 per contract|

-|Bonds ((U.S. Treasury Auctions, including TIPS Auctions, U.S. Treasury Bills, Notes), primary market CDs|| on a net yield basis|
+|Bonds (U.S. Treasury Auctions, including TIPS Auctions, U.S. Treasury Bills, Notes), primary market CDs|| on a net yield basis|

-|GSE (Agency Securities), secondary CDs, Municipals, Corporates (BBB- or higher), CATS/TIGRS, Corporates (BB+ or lower)|| $1 per bond ($250 max.; $50 max if maturing in one year)|
+|GSE (Agency Securities), secondary CDs, Municipals, Corporates (BBB- or higher), CATS/TIGRS, Corporates (BB+ or lower)|| $1 per bond ($250 max; $50 max if maturing in one year)|

 |Commercial Paper|| $50 per transaction|

-|Investments|| stocks, bonds, mutual funds, options, commercial paper, forex, foreign stocks, UITs, precious metals, ETFs|
+|Investments|| stocks, bonds, mutual funds, options, commercial paper, UITs, ETFs|

 Fidelity's account opening process is very well designed and quick - it took only ten minutes to open a regular brokerage (non-IRA) account.
 The application